Dawid33/tutor-handbook/docs/home.md

 # What is this?

 An example of a tutor handbook that can help facilite learning of computer science topics.
-This kind handbook should direct a tutor in the right direction, suggesting questions to enagage a student along with appropriate learning material for further study.
+This kind of handbook should direct a tutor in the right direction, suggesting questions to enagage a student along with appropriate learning material for further study.

 ## Structure